-As the temperatures start to rise above 20 degrees in the Spring, polythene should NOT be used as the daytime temperature underneath the sheet can get very high and ultimately kill the seed.
+As the temperatures start to rise above 20 degrees in the Spring and the days become clearer, polythene should NOT be used as the daytime temperature underneath the sheet can get very high (after about mid April) and ultimately roast and kill the seed.
 Instead a permeable membrane (obtainable from most builders merchants) called GEOTEXTIL should be used.
 Another advantage of this material is that the seed can be watered without removing the membrane, as the water passes through.
 Note: If gray is an unpleasant colour, then similar green sheeting can be used, but is a little more expensive.

 Tip: If you have problems with birds eating your grass seed, then polythene sheeting/geotextil is great as an absolute deterrent.